ISCCTU/isc-pub-quiz/README.md

 place: ISC Point
 template: presentation.j2
 output: output.html
+topics_per_block: 2
 countdown_duration_minutes: How long will the countdown last?
-results_url: URL of the results table
-topics_per_block: 2
+results:
+  url: link to Google Sheets
 ```
 Most of it should be self-explanatory, except the last two.

-The `results_url` can be a Google Sheets url (File > Share > Publish to web) that will be included before the next round of questions.
+The `results.url` can be a Google Sheets url (File > Share > Publish to web) that will be included before the next round of questions.

 The quiz will have a block of `topics_per_block` topics (e.g. 2), then a break will be inserted, so that the organizers have time to "grade" the quizzes.
 Afterwards, the correct answers are shown, followed by another set of topics.